ait-energy/wind.power.potential-BG-HU-RO/README.md

 The outcome of this assessment are detailed maps showing available areas for wind power development as well as corresponding site qualities (in terms of capacity factors / full load hours) in dependence of sensitivity parameter, and a comprehensive dataset that lists the identified wind power potential at regional level within a country (i.e., by NUTS-3 region), incl. information on wind site qualities.
 Complementary to the country reports prepared, a more comprehensive background report will inform interested actors on further technical details concerning methodology and results, cf. Resch et al. (2023).

-### 1.1.2Background information and technical details
+## Background information and technical details

 For the interested reader we subsequently provide further details on the approach taken for estimating and reporting on wind potentials.

 Software tools: For the GIS analysis a set of software tools are used, including CDO (Climate Data Observer, cf. Schulzweida et al. (2019)), Python and GDAL (Geospatial Data Abstraction Library, cf. Rouault E., 2022).
-Source code and input data are available at [https://github.com/ait-energy/wind.power.potential-BG-HU-RO](https://github.com/ait-energy/wind.power.potential-BG-HU-RO) so that derived results are reproduceable or can be adapted in the case of alternative input data etc. Complementary to the above, QGIS, an open-source software tool, is used for map generation.
+Complementary to the above, QGIS, an open-source software tool, is used for map generation.

 Details on approach and assumptions: